AppleLamps/grok-cli-simple/README.md

 - `edit <filename>` - Edit a file with AI suggestions
 - `search <query>` - Search codebase for specific text
 - `open <filename>` - Open a file in your default editor
-- `history` - View recent tool usage history
+- `history` - View tool call history with timestamps and durations
 - `exit` or `quit` - Exit LampCode

 **Natural Language:** Just chat!
 The AI will automatically use tools when needed: